-Unlike high intensity interval training, pilates is a form of exercise that reduces impact on the joints through slow and controlled movements.
+Unlike high-intensity interval training, pilates is a form of exercise that reduces the impact on the joints through slow and controlled movements.
 Pilates is great for strengthening your muscles, improving flexibility, and bettering your posture.
-In most cases, pilates is a full body workout that helps you move better in your everyday life while preventing injury and improving mobility and flexibility.
+In most cases, pilates is a full-body workout that helps you move better in your everyday life while preventing injury and improving mobility and flexibility.

 Similar to yoga, pilates was founded on the principle that you are working your mind and your body during this form of exercise.
 Pilates is a practice that dates back to the late 1800s.
 It is attributed to a man named Joseph Pilates who was a sickly child.
 With a strong determination to make his body healthy and strong, he developed the pilates technique which he touted as a workout that was just as much mental as it was physical.

 The Pilates Technique